michellejl/the2018edition/README.md

 ```
 hugo
 ```
 - or - forestry.io is currently set up as my CMS and has some fancy webhooks set up now.
-Pushing to master branch will trigger a new build/deployment.
+Pushing to forestry branch will trigger a new build/deployment.